C1nderC0ated/DCX-neo/README.md

 - **`debug.hwui.renderer`** (`skiagl` / `skiavk`) — the actual HWUI renderer.
 - **`settings put global angle_gl_driver_all_angle 1`** — the official way to
-  force ANGLE for all apps.
+  force ANGLE for all apps. *(Real, but device-dependent: crashes apps on some non-Pixel GPUs — opt-in with a warning, not in Auto Setup.)*
 - **`persist.log.tag "*:S"`** — genuinely silences logcat.
 - **Animation scales** (`window/transition/animator_*`) — the classic, real
   "make it feel faster" tweak.